July 5, 2026

 Shoulder Mobility Workouts

-Shoulder mobility exercises, including arm raises, wall push-ups, and shoulder rolls, focus on enhancing the flexibility and strength of the shoulder joint.
-These movements are crucial in maintaining the range of motion and reducing discomfort in the shoulders.
+Shoulder mobility stretches: Raise arms, wall push ups, shoulder rolls, typically focus on flexibility and joint strength at the shoulder level.
+These movements help the range of motion and pain control in the shoulders.

 Recognizing Your Limits